HBFCrew/default_content_deploy/README.md

 If a wrong content entity type is entered, module displays a list of all content entity types available on the site as hint.

-## drush default-content-deploy-export, drush dcde
+## drush default-content-deploy:export, drush dcde

 Exports a single entity or group of entities with no references.